atel27/atel27/README.md

 -I love children and love to make them happy.
 -I can solve the tower of Hanoi puzzle in 6 steps
 -I love sportive activities and my best game is football.
 -I also love coding and want to know much about it.
-Above all gain more knowledge on the coding languages.
+Above all gain more knowledge on some coding languages.
 Finally I love to cook African home made meals (the real taste of the African woman)